About us Mō mātou

 Outcome required Found at audit Action required Risk rating Action status Date action reported complete

 Surveillance methods, tools, documentation, analysis, and assignment of responsibilities shall be described and documented using standardised surveillance definitions.
 Surveillance includes ethnicity data.
-Analysis of infection surveillance data has not occurred since 2022 and ethnicity data is not included in the infection surveillance reporting.
-Ensure analysis of infection surveillance data occurs and that this includes ethnicity data.
+Standardised definitions were not being used when reporting infections.
+Data did not include ethnicity.
+Ensure standardised definitions are used when reporting infections.
+Ensure surveillance data includes ethnicity.
 PA Low Reporting Complete

 Guide to table